KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

+Call this `create_columns` function at initialization.

+#### Dynamic Objects

-We will call this `create_columns` function at initialization.
-Let’s make an initialization function for dynamic objects.
+Make an initialization function for dynamic objects.

 ```
 // Initialize dynamic objects, this function is called at start and resets